 Choosing the Right KPI: predictive sales analytics on the praxis

-Once executives have defined the business questions and the sales data, predictive sales analytics depends on choosing what to measure: the key performance indicators (KPI).
+Once executives have defined the business questions and the sales data, predictive sales analytics depends on deciding what to measure: the key performance indicators (KPI).
 The business questions determine the KPIs.

 There is, again, no simple formula to identify them.
-Sales leaders need to reflect on the kind of challenge their organisation is facing and the sales data available.
-This exercise should lead to business questions answerable with the ERP and CRM data on hand.
+Effective sales leaders reflect on the kind of challenge their organisation is facing and the sales data available.
+This exercise leads to business questions answerable with the ERP and CRM data on hand.

-Sales analytics in general (and predictive sales analytics in particular) should put emphasis on the root causes of any business situation.
-This in turn influences the performance indicators to be used.
+Sales analytics in general (and predictive sales analytics in particular) emphasise the root causes of any business situation.
+The situation, in turn, influences what performance indicators one should consider.
 Some examples of possible business questions and their corresponding KPI: